 TPs will have no advance board, but will be indicated by a line on the road and/or a red TP board.

-Competitors will be timed as they stop astride the line (or immediately behind any car already on the line).
-They must then hand their time card and clipboard to the marshal for their time of arrival to be recorded.
-Stop astride definition; A car is required to stop astride a line (should the line not be visible due to road or weather condition an imaginary line in deemed to be in line with the TP board).
-The line must be between the vehicle's front and rear axles with all the area of the tyre in contact with the ground to be seen to have crossed the line.
-If any area of tyre in contact with the ground is not astride the line, then the marshal will note this on their checksheet as a stop astride penalty.
+Competitors will be timed as they stop astride the line or an imaginary line in line with the control board (or immediately behind any car already on the line).
+They must then hand their time card to the marshal for their time of arrival to be recorded.

+Stop astride definition; A car is required to stop astride a line (should there be no line visible an imaginary line is deemed to be in line with the TP board).
+The line must be between the vehicle's front and rear axles.
+If any area of tyre in contact with the ground is not astride the line, then the marshal will note this on their check sheet as a stop astride penalty.

-For the purpose of determining correct direction of approach at a TP, the control area will consist solely of the stop-astride line (or an imaginary line in-line with the control board).
+At a TP, the control area will consist solely of the stop-astride line (or an imaginary line in line with the control board).
 The stop astride line will be deemed to cross the entire road width from boundary (e.g. hedge to hedge) irrespective of actual markings.
 Competitors will be penalised for wrong approach if they enter the control area in the wrong direction.
+A wrong departure will be recorded if within 25m of leaving the control, the correct route is not followed.

 Competitors will be penalised one second for each second early or late.
-Competitors overshooting the line will be penalised 10 seconds, in addition to any time penalty, and are responsible for taking their time card and clipboard back to the marshal on foot; reversing will incur a further penalty of 5 minutes up to EXCLUSION.
+Competitors overshooting the line will be penalised 10 seconds, in addition to any time penalty, and are responsible for taking their time card back to the marshal on foot; reversing will incur a further penalty of 5 minutes up to EXCLUSION.